tarun-gm/seven-segment-display-using-Verilog-HDL1-/README.md

 ### 3. Create the Testbench
 - Write a testbench to simulate the seven-segment display behavior.
 The testbench should apply various 4-bit input values and monitor the corresponding output on the seven-segment display.

-### 4. Add the Verilog Files
+### 4. Create the Verilog Files
-- Add both the design module and the testbench in the Vivado project.
+- Create both the design module and the testbench in the Vivado project.

 ### 5. Run Simulation
 - Run the behavioral simulation to verify the output.
 Ensure the seven-segment display behaves correctly for binary inputs **0000 to 1001** (decimal **0 to 9**).